spatel49/CS284/README.md

 # CS284
 Working with Data Structures

-In this repository, you shall find assignments that I completed as a Freshman for my Data Structures class.
+This repository is a list of assignments that I completed for my Data Structures class.